OlivierSohn/hamazed/imj-game-hamazed/BACKLOG.md

 ## Misc.

+- chose target and numbers such that there is a single possibility to reach that sum, or such that only one of the number should be ruled out?

 - make bigger worlds (whole terminal) with more numbers (maybe duplicate some)
   - precompute some one connected components worlds if it is slow.
   - or change the air/wall ratio